2020 single releases - available now!

 I feel blessed to have discovered Scott Leader, who produced all three of my albums, and Mark DeCozio whom I've been working with on my latest singles.
 Scott had the patience to work with a novice, the musical talent to complement my material, the connections to some terrific session musicians, the technical prowess to produce, engineer and mix, and the flexibility to allow my developing creativity to come to life.
 Mark, another truly gifted producer, engineer and accomplished musician in his own right, helped me set up my home studio for preparing demos and has been highly instrumental (pun intended) in the production of my new material.
 Both Scott and Mark are principals in Brick Road Studio, the world class, state-of-the-art professional recording studio where I have had the pleasure to record almost all of my music.

 I've been very fortunate to have surrounded myself with a group of musicians that are able to take my compositions to a level I never imagined.
 Drummers, Joe Costello, and Dan Tomlinson, Guitarist, Adam Armijo, Bassist, John Hayden and, of course, Scott Leader and Mark DeCozio on keyboards, guitars and a host of other instruments all combine to provide the outstanding performances of the music I create.
-On my newest 2020 single releases, I am honored to be featuring Charity Lockhart on backing vocals .
-She is adding an entirely new dimension to my projects and is a pleasure to work with.
+On two of my 2020 single releases, I was honored to feature Charity Lockhart on backing vocals .
+She added an entirely new dimension to my projects and was a pleasure to work with.